 Microsoft Enterprise CAL Suite: Delivers the Future of Productivity with 13 of the latest products in compliance, real-time collaboration, security, communication, desktop management, and more.

 Learn more about the Microsoft CAL Suites

 Client Access License Suite Licensing Rights

 A Client Access License (CAL) Suite is a single license that provides use rights that are equivalent to multiple licenses.
 Like other CALs, CAL Suites can be licensed on either a per-user or per-device basis.
 CAL Suites simplify licensing and tracking by reducing the number of licenses that are necessary to access Microsoft servers.
 CAL Suites may also provide pricing that is more attractive than licensing the equivalent components individually.
 However, because a suite is a single license—the sum of individual CALs—CAL Suites cannot be split up among multiple users or devices; each CAL Suite is assigned for just one user or device.

 There are two types of Microsoft CAL Suites:

 Microsoft Enterprise CAL Suite, which includes all of the functionality of the Microsoft Core CAL Suite

 CAL Suite Bridges

 Microsoft Client Access License (CAL) Suite Bridges are used when you are transitioning from a CAL Suite (on premises) to a comparable Product and Online Service combination.
-As such, CAL Suite Bridges are comprised of those CAL Suite workloads that are not included in Office 365 or Windows Intune.
+As such, CAL Suite Bridges are comprised of those CAL Suite workloads that are not included in Office 365 or Microsoft Intune.
 CAL Suite Bridges allow existing CAL Suites customers to retain their current software access to those CAL Suite workloads that are not licensed through the corresponding online service.